aravi3/PourOverJS/README.md

 ## Overview of Features

 PourOverJS is a web application built using the MERN (MongoDB, Express.js, React.js-Redux, Node.js) stack.
-The following features are implemented
+The following features have already been implemented:

   - [x] Authentication
   - [x] Online code editor - snippets can be saved to database